 Similar to most digital banks, there are no monthly account fees, nor are you required to maintain a minimum balance.
-That said, sending e-transfers cost you $1 but if you’re sending an e-transfer who also banks with Tangerine, there is no fee.
+Sending e-transfers are also free.

 What makes Tangerine unique compared to other digital banks is that they offer various accounts such as a Retirement Savings Plan, US dollar and Retirement Income Fund.
 They also have products including a credit card and investment funds.
 If you’re looking for multiple products from a single bank, then Tangerine Bank is an excellent choice.

 What really makes Tangerine interesting is that they have a Tangerine Money-Back Credit Card which is one of the best cash back credit cards in Canada.
 People love this credit card since you can choose up to 3 categories where you’ll earn 2% cash back.
 All other purchases earn you 0.5% cash.

 This is appealing since you’re the one that gets to choose the categories.
 Just about every other credit card out there has define categories where you earn additional cash back or points, but not with Tangerine.
 You can basically customize this credit card so you get the maximum return based on your spending.

 I should also note that the Tangerine Money-Back Credit Card doesn’t have a high minimum income requirement.
 This works out perfectly for people who have a modest salary or for new grads who are looking for a better credit card.
 Oh, this card also has no annual fee.
 Read my Tangerine Money-Back Credit Card review now for the full details about the card.